AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 ## Other release information

-Although code for these features is bundled with quarterly releases of the {{ site.data.var.ce }} core code, several of these projects are also released independently.
+Although code for these features is bundled with quarterly releases of the Magento Open Source core code, several of these projects are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

-{:.bs-callout-info}
+>[!NOTE]
+>
-All vendor-bundled extensions, with the exception of Braintree, have been removed from {{ site.data.var.ce }} 2.4.4.
+>All vendor-bundled extensions, with the exception of Braintree, have been removed from Magento Open Source 2.4.4.

-{:.bs-callout-info}
+>[!NOTE]
+>

-Composer 2.2 introduced a security feature that requires merchants to identify trusted plugins in their `composer.json` file before the plugins will be executed.
+>Composer 2.2 introduced a security feature that requires merchants to identify trusted plugins in their `composer.json` file before the plugins will be executed.
 Currently, plugins that are included in the `composer.json` file but not marked as trusted are automatically installed.
 However, as of July 2022, Composer will not load plugins unless they have been explicitly allowed.
 See the [Composer plugins issues when upgrading to Adobe Commerce 2.4.4](https://support.magento.com/hc/en-us/articles/6215997614093-Composer-plugins-issues-when-upgrading-to-Adobe-Commerce-2-4-4) Knowledge Base article for instructions on how to modify the `composer.json` file to explicitly allow plugin loading.

 ### Hotfixes included in this release

-{{ site.data.var.ce }} 2.4.4 includes resolution of all issues that were addressed by the following hotfixes, which were provided for {{ site.data.var.ee }} and {{ site.data.var.ce }} 2.4.3, 2.4.3-p1, and 2.3.7-p2:
+Magento Open Source 2.4.4 includes resolution of all issues that were addressed by the following hotfixes, which were provided for Adobe Commerce and Magento Open Source 2.4.3, 2.4.3-p1, and 2.3.7-p2:

 *  The vulnerability addressed by `MDVA-43395_EE_2.4.3-p1_COMPOSER_v1.patch` and `MDVA-43443_EE_2.4.3-p1_COMPOSER_v1.patch` has been resolved in this release.

 *  `AC-384_Fix_Incompatible_PHP_Method__2.4.3_ce.patch`.
 This patch addresses a fatal PHP error that occurred during upgrade.
 See the [Adobe Commerce upgrade 2.4.3, 2.3.7-p1 PHP Fatal error Hotfix](https://support.magento.com/hc/en-us/articles/4408021533069-Adobe-Commerce-upgrade-2-4-3-2-3-7-p1-PHP-Fatal-error-Hotfix) Knowledge Base article.

-## {{ site.data.var.ce }} 2.4.4 highlights
+## Magento Open Source 2.4.4 highlights

 Look for the following highlights in this release.

 ### Security enhancements

 This release includes one security fix and platform security improvements.
-This security fix has been backported to {{ site.data.var.ce }} 2.4.3-p2 and {{ site.data.var.ce }} 2.3.7-p3.
+This security fix has been backported to Magento Open Source 2.4.3-p2 and Magento Open Source 2.3.7-p3.

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
 As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts: